A Strong Advocate For Workers In Employment Law Disputes

 Employment contract disputes

 If you do have an employment contract setting out the length of employment, salary and benefits, confidentiality, and other terms of employment, both you and your employer are expected to abide by that contract.
-If you believe that your employer has breached the contract or if your employer has accused you of violating your contract, you should seek legal assistance as soon as possible.
+If you believe that your employer has breached the contract or has accused you of violating your contract, you should seek legal assistance as soon as possible.

 The Employment Litigation Process